-IV.
-Far be it from me to suggest to my reader the thought that the school of which I speak would, in doctrine, establish another rule of faith than the word.
+4. Far be it from me to suggest to my reader the thought that the school of which I speak would, in doctrine, establish another rule of faith than the word.
 I speak of its system, sufficiently know by its writings; a system which, in one manner or another, is found expressed in the Constitutions of the free churches, and the *Address* of the brethren who withdrew from the Synod of Paris.
 Now, I believe that to take historically the Reformation as the standard of truth, as Christianity integrally restored, is to make a profound miscalculation, and to strike a blow at the authority of the word in its nature, and at the right to be alone heard which it has.

 The consequences soon force themselves upon us.
 One is forced to make the sin of man appear to be the wisdom of God, because God can make use of everything.
-Lutheranism and Calvinism are there; Anglicanism and Nationalism, or the union of the Church and State, are there; and men torture themselves to draw from these things (which assuredly are not found in the word of God) philosophical consequences which they apply to-day, and abandon or destroy tomorrow in order to form something altogether new; and in order to make the essay of this novelty, they bring us back to the work which produced what they destroy.
-Though there be in the Reformation an admirable work of God&#8217;s Spirit, it suffices not to adapt to the circumstances of the present time the truths then admitted; a task of which I understand at the same time the bearing, and which contains a just principle as to the walk of the Church of God.
+Lutheranism and Calvinism are there; Anglicanism and Nationalism, or the union of the Church and State, are there; and men torture themselves to draw from these things (which assuredly are not found in the word of God) philosophical consequences which they apply today, and abandon or destroy tomorrow in order to form something altogether new; and in order to make the essay of this novelty, they bring us back to the work which produced what they destroy.
+Though there be in the Reformation an admirable work of God's Spirit, it suffices not to adapt to the circumstances of the present time the truths then admitted; a task of which I understand at the same time the bearing, and which contains a just principle as to the walk of the Church of God.
 Would we serve God in our generation, let us take the Bible itself, not to question truths already acquired (new truths cannot put aside the old), but let us take it as truth itself.

 It is to that I attach myself, and not to a work in man, though it be a work of the Spirit of God.
 At the epoch of the Reformation, God, all wise, put in relief the truths necessary for His Church.
 And while I receive them, I do not conclude that God has nothing to make known to me from His word necessary for the times in which we live.
-It is one thing to find in the Reformation man&#8217;s liberty of thought&#8212;that is, the intellectual principle of sin&#8212;and here is that to which
+It is one thing to find in the Reformation man's liberty of thought -- that is, the intellectual principle of sin -- and here is that to which Rationalists

 {92}

-Rationalists of every sort limit themselves.
-It is another thing to find there the communication of the truth which we have to make use of to-day, adapting it to the new circumstances of the Church; and here is the horizon whereby the brethren of the free churches of different shades are bounded: and, again, another thing is to own the work of God and the powerful truths brought to light by the power of His Spirit, and take the Bible as the servant of God bound to this sole rule, without daring either to own any other means of finding His will, or to withdraw from anything of that which is found there, confiding in God, in His faithful love to His Church&#8212;a love according to which He communicates the things needful for the circumstances in which she actually finds herself.
+of every sort limit themselves.
+It is another thing to find there the communication of the truth which we have to make use of today, adapting it to the new circumstances of the Church; and here is the horizon whereby the brethren of the free churches of different shades are bounded: and, again, another thing is to own the work of God and the powerful truths brought to light by the power of His Spirit, and take the Bible as the servant of God bound to this sole rule, without daring either to own any other means of finding His will, or to withdraw from anything of that which is found there, confiding in God, in His faithful love to His Church a love according to which He communicates the things needful for the circumstances in which she actually finds herself.